|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed May 18, 1942

-After completing the bomb run, the Bettys were intercepted by Airacobras from the 8th Fighter Group, 35th Fighter Squadron and 36th Fighter Squadron.
-This bomber was hit causing it to catch fire and explode in mid air before crashing near Port Moresby.
-Afterwards escorting A6M2 Zeros of the Tainan Kōkūtai could intercept the intercepting Airacobras.
+After the bomb run, the bombers were intercepted by Airacobras from the 8th Fighter Group (8th FG), 35th Fighter Squadron (35th FS) and 36th Fighter Squadron (36th FS).
+This bomber was hit by gunfire causing it to catch fire and explode in mid air then crash near Port Moresby.
+Afterwards escorting A6M2 Zeros intercepted the Airacobras.